 Most men are not discreet.
 They see a hot woman walking towards them looking straight ahead, and they scan her from head to foot a couple of times minimum, thinking she won’t notice that.
 They see a hot woman crossing the weight room looking straight ahead, and they all steal glances clumsily, thinking she won’t notice that.

 And most men have no idea whatsoever how peripheral vision works.
-Mainly because they don’t have a clear understanding of concepts like “chase dynamics” and “Equilibrium of Interests,” and of the fact that most women only want your attention (post coming up soon too).
+Mainly because they don’t have a clear understanding of concepts like “chase dynamics” and “Equilibrium of Interests,” and of the fact that most women only want your attention.
 It goes like this: since most men don’t understand these points, they don’t feel the need to use peripheral vision; and since they don’t use peripheral vision, they are not discreet when they are around attractive women they are not interacting with.
 This is how most men end up offering their attention to women “for free”.
 This is how most men lose the “who is more interested in whom” game with the strangers around them, without even knowing they were playing said game.

 As you can see, the outlook is pretty grim for most men already.
 And if you are thinking of exploring the above concepts just a bit, and use them to be more successful with women, then I’ve got some additional bad news for you: women have been practicing these things all their lives, these concepts are literarily second nature to them.
 Women know about “chase dynamics,” “Equilibrium of Interests” and the “who is more interested in whom” game instinctively.